shakeel-data/breast-cancer-prediction-neural-network-pytorch/README.md

-# 🎗 Breast Cancer Prediction Project | Neural Network + PyTorch csldmwodmwo9564 xskmlmdwlm dwldqokwo sdmsldm cskcmlmdo kwmdwmdl66 xksdmmdm4545 dmmdm
+# 🎗 Breast Cancer Prediction Project | Neural Network + PyTorch csldmwodmwo9564 xskmlmdwlm dwldqokwo sdmsldm cskcmlmdo kwmdwmdl66 xksdmmdm4545
 ![image](https://github.com/user-attachments/assets/091e92d8-9414-4edc-bd2c-5981ee215fa5)

 Breast cancer is a leading cause of death among women, where early and accurate detection is vital for improving survival rates.
 Traditional methods are often costly, time-consuming, and error-prone.
 Using machine learning and neural networks, we can build models that offer faster, more reliable, and scalable diagnosis.
 This enhances clinical decision-making, supports early intervention, and makes AI a powerful tool in life-saving healthcare applications.